-Cindy Peters, and the Student Services team (A101 LSRC), are the best resources for questions about bureaucratic aspects of registration, financial aid, bursar's office problems, and things like that (and for many other things, too).
+The Student Services team (A101 LSRC) is the best resource for questions about bureaucratic aspects of registration, financial aid, bursar's office problems, and things like that (and for many other things, too).

 For incoming students registering during orientation week: If you don't get into every course you want, remember that you'll be able to preregister for your spring courses along with second year students; and, next year you'll get priority access to fall courses because you will be preregistering for those in March.
 Returning students must wait until the end of orientation week to register for more than 12 credits in the fall semester.
 Student Services will let you know the dates on which you can register for various numbers of units for each semester's registration.

 Candidates for the professional degrees are considered fully registered when they enroll full-time for the number of semesters required in their individual degree programs (for example, four semesters for the MEM or MF degree).
 Students normally register for 12 course credits per semester, although a variation from 9 to 15 course credits is common.
 Students must have the permission of their advisor to register for more than 15 course credits in a semester, and all students who wish to enroll for fewer than 9 course credits must make a formal request to the education committee to study part-time.
 The Nicholas School does not accept transfer credits; courses taken through the Interinstitutional Agreement (see below) are not considered transfer credits.